 Check out our Regular Decision Notification Date Organizer!

-If you received bad news recently, know that you’re not the only one.
-Ivy leagues and top-tier schools have been getting more competitive in recent years and this year was no different for many institutions.
-Trust us, if you were waitlisted or rejected from a school, you are in the majority.
-Many schools hit record low acceptance rates for the 2019-20 application season.
+If you received bad news recently, please know that you’re not alone.
+Ivy league and top-tier school admissions have been increasingly competitive in recent years — and this year was no different.
+Trust us, if you were waitlisted or rejected from a school, you are in good company.
+Many schools reported record low acceptance rates for the 2020-21 application season.